New Construction Inspections

-In a new home, the quality of construction is often not what it used to be some years ago, therefore many buyers have independent reviews of their properties during various stages of the construction process, including slab, frame, and final inspection.
+In a new home, the quality of construction is often not what it used to be some years ago, therefore many buyers have independent reviews of their properties before purchasing.
 This relatively inexpensive inspection protects your purchase, prevents unpleasant surprises, and ensures the quality home that you’ve dreamed about.

 A thorough home inspection will include the following:

 A home inspection isn’t just about protecting your investment, but also about protecting you and your family.
 The home inspectors at Desert State Home Inspections understand this and take their profession very seriously.
 They know they are an integral part in your decision to make the biggest investment of your life.
 Though not mandatory in every state, a residential home inspection should be a part of every real estate transaction.
 It is the best way to ensure that everyone is protected.

 - Roof: Shingles, flashings, chimneys, vents, trim and gutters, drip edges, skylights, downspouts, and other visible roof related items.